basketoengine/Basketo/README.md

 Welcome to the Basketo Engine - a passion project where I’m putting my best shot into creating something awesome.
 Whether you’re here to contribute, suggest ideas, or just watch it grow, you’re part of the journey!
 </p>

-## Click the below image to see Video
+## Click the image below to see a video demonstration:
 <p align="center">
   <a href="https://x.com/BaslaelWorkneh/status/1922713614697288096">
     <img src="readmeimgs/image2.png" alt="Basketo Engine Demo" width="500"/>